mosn/htnn/CONTRIBUTING.md

-MOE is released under the Apache 2.0 license, and follows a very standard Github development process.
+HTNN is released under the Apache 2.0 license, and follows a very standard Github development process.
 If you would like to contribute something, this document should help you get started and maximize the chances of your PR being merged.

 ## Communication